This page gives information and advice about everything you need to do to be ready for the registration assessment.

 Before the assessment

 Make sure that you have everything prepared in advance.
 Plan your route and journey time to the assessment venue well in advance and allow extra time for delays on the day.
-Trainees/prog-reg with a long, complicated journey might want to consider staying overnight prior to the assessment (candidates travelling more than 50 miles to sit, may wish to review details of the registration assessment travel fund).
+Those with a long, complicated journey might want to consider staying overnight prior to the assessment.
 Pack your bag the night before and ensure that all your essentials are in there:

 - Casio MX-8S-WE (This model is still permitted in the assessment although it is now discontinued)